Millennial income 20% less than boomers at same stage of life

 But as the New America report illustrates, the recession is hardly the only factor at play.
-As is often the case, it's a nuance issue with many contributing influencers.
+As is often the case, it's a nuance issue with many contributing influences.

 Between student debt, car loans, and credit card debt, millennials maintain a higher debt-to-income-and-asset ratio than previous generations at the same age.
 Importantly, this debt is less mortgage debt and more consumer debt.
 The difference being that the former later becomes an asset value, while the latter does not.

-Add to this debt sluggish wages and volatile income from an increased reliance on gig jobs — which lacks the assurances of full employment — and the millennial balance sheet has taken a huge hit.
+Add to this debt sluggish wages and volatile income from an increased reliance on gig jobs—which lacks the assurances and benefits of full employment—and the millennial balance sheet has taken a huge hit.

 How bad a hit?
 According to the New America report:

 For families headed by an individual under the age of 35, net worth was 41 percent lower in 2016 than 1995.
 In contrast, households headed by someone over age 75 have seen their wealth rise.
 The recent growth of net worth among older households has been especially pronounced.
 It has increased 32 percent from 2013 to 2016, reflecting new growth in the generational wealth gap.